ryumada/docker-grafana/README.md

 ## Persisting Binaries and Artifacts

 * Loki and Mimir rely on GCS buckets for long-term storage.
 Ensure lifecycle policies, retention, and IAM permissions meet your compliance requirements.
-* Grafana stores dashboards and state in the `grafana-data` volume.
-Create regular backups by snapshotting the Swarm volume driver storage or copying `/var/lib/docker/volumes` from the host.
+* Grafana stores dashboards and state in the external PostgreSQL database you configure via `GRAFANA_DB_*`.
+Back up that database using your regular Postgres backup tooling (snapshots, logical dumps, etc.).

 ---